Does the seven day cycle operate off-earth?

 Several world religions view Sunday as the beginning of the seven day cycle.
 Even so Monday is the beginning of the work week and it sets the pace for the next six days.
 The procedures set forth on Monday flow smoothly with small course corrections along the way.
 Tuesday is the day of direct movement and action.
 Wednesday and Thursday are the days of evaluating the progress of the previous two days.
 Friday tends to be more social and expansive.
 Saturday is

 For the past several decades social research has shown that the most office work is accomplished on the first three days of the week and productivity slows down radically on Thursday and Friday.
 Saturday and Sunday follow with time allotted to personal relaxation and social relationships.
 While any operation is free to act outside the weekly cycle, there are certainly benefits in doing so, See our Dayology feature – The Best Day to Get Things Done.

 Even so the origins of the seven-fold rhythm remains a mystery.
 Is our week simply a convenient sociological invention and nothing more?
 There is also a thought suggested by chronobiologists that a multitude of rhythms, including sevens, exist within our planetary biological functioning.
-And esotericists claim there are many seven-fold rhythms cycling through our cosmos.
+And esotericists and occultists claim there are many seven-fold rhythms cycling through our cosmos.
 Frankly Dayology has no problem considering any of these creative possibilities.